 Avoid Eating One Type of Food

-Another example of an unhealthy diet involves excessive consumption of a certain product or nutrient like a diet which is high in sodium.
-Someone who chooses to eat bacon (prepared by cuts of meat), cold cuts (sliced meat) and other salt-preserved products with frequency will be consuming too much sodium-coupled with this, 9 out of 10 people eat too much sodium.
+Another example of an unhealthy diet involves excessive consumption of a certain product or nutrient like a diet that is high in sodium.
+Someone who chooses to eat bacon (prepared by cuts of meat), cold cuts (sliced meat), and other salt-preserved products with frequency will be consuming too much sodium-coupled with this, 9 out of 10 people eat too much sodium.

 This can result in a variety of health issues, like increased blood pressure and risk of cardiovascular disease, etc.

 I’m a firm believer in not depriving yourself of delectable foods, however, there should be a balance.
 95% of your food should be healthy, with the junk making up a small part of your balanced diet only 5%.
 Furthermore, there are many risks and side-effects of odd eating, not just on your physique but on your health and wellbeing too.

 Effects on the Digestive and Cardiovascular Systems

 Most unhealthy foods are loaded with carbohydrates with no fiber.
 When your digestive system breaks down these foods, the carbohydrates are released as glucose into your bloodstream.
 As a result, your blood sugar level increases and to lower the sugar level, the pancreas release insulin.